 This certificate enables students to develop interdisciplinary and transnational expertise outside of the home department: expertise that can generate innovative work at the dissertation level and beyond.
 Through courses, reading groups, summer seminars, conferences, and teaching opportunities, certificate students will come into a wider intellectual community of early modern faculty and graduate students from several departments.
 Interested students should contact the certificate director, Robert Henke, at email@example.com.

 This program is designed to provide PhD students with interest in the theories and history of “visual culture” an opportunity to extend their formal intellectual training into film and media studies.
 Students accepted into the certificate program in Film & Media Studies acquire appropriate graduate level knowledge in film and media studies approaches to criticism, history, and theory.

-The certificate in translation provides graduate students with training in the theory and practice of translation that focuses on the nuances of culture and language.
-This certificate is offered through the Comparative Literature Program.
+The certificate in Translation Studies provides graduate students with training in the theory and practice of translation that focuses on the nuances of culture and language.
+This certificate is offered through the Comparative Literature program.

-The Women, Gender, and Sexuality Studies certificate program offers graduate students the opportunity to broaden their coursework to include the interdisciplinary study of gender and feminist theory.
-Students who complete the certificate have the option, on recommendation of the department chair and/or director of graduate studies, to participate in a joint mentored teaching experience between the department and the Women, Gender, and Sexuality Studies department.
+This program offers graduate students the opportunity to broaden their coursework to include the interdisciplinary study of gender and feminist theory.
+With the approval of the Chair and/or DGS, students who complete the certificate have the option to participate in a joint mentored teaching experience between the home department and WGSS.